-Luckily, there are a lot of beautiful meanings and interesting symbolisms about the Lilies – and it is not every day that you learn there is a hidden message behind such breathtaking beauty.
-If you’d like to know what the Lilies have to say, keep on reading folks!
+Luckily, like many flowers, there are a lot of beautiful meanings and interesting symbolisms about the lilies – and it is not every day that you learn there is a hidden message behind such breathtaking beauty.
+They stay fresh in a perfectly chosen vase!

 History of Lily Flowers

-The history of Lilies is quite as admirable as its bud in first bloom.
+The history of lilies is quite as admirable as its bud in first bloom.
+It’s quite different from the lily of the valley.
 Its botanical definition dates back to the early 12th century.
 Lilies are perennial herbaceous plants with erect leafy stems and bright showy flowers.

 Lily flowers are a part of the genus Lilium belonging to the Liliaceae or Lily family.
 They are native to most temperate regions of the northern hemisphere.
 To date, there are about 80 – 100 species of this beautiful herbaceous flowering plant.

-The genus name Lilium comes from the Middle English word Lilie referring to true, white Lilies.
-Meanwhile, the floral name Lily is a commonly used name to identify any flower from other genera resembling true Lilies.
+The genus name Lilium comes from the Middle English word lilie or Latin word lilia referring to true, white Lilies.
+Meanwhile, the floral name lily is a commonly used name to identify any flower from other genera resembling true lilies.
 Quite confusing at first but all will make sense once you know the flower’s scientific name.

 Lilies are one of the top favorite flowers of many floral enthusiasts.
-Some of the most popular species include the Madonna Lily (L. candidum), the Easter Lily (L. longiflorum), the Turk’s Cap Lily (L. martagon), the Wood Lily (L. philadelphicum), and the Goldband Lily (L. auratum).
+Lilies come in many including the Madonna Lily (Lily candidum), the Easter Lily (Lily longiflorum), the Turk’s Cap Lily (Lily martagon), the Wood Lily (Lily philadelphicum), and the Goldband Lily (Lily auratum).

 Symbolism of Lily Blossoms

-There are quite a few fascinating symbols about the Lilies.
-Lilies are said to be a symbolic flower of the blessed Virgin Mary and Juno, the Roman Queen goddess.
+There are quite a few fascinating symbols about the lilies.
+Lilies symbolize the blessed Virgin Mary and Juno, the Roman Queen goddess.
+It represented their sweet and innocent beauty.

 A few nations have particularly associated feminine symbolisms with these magnificent flowers.
-In the Middle East, a Lilium flower is said to be divine and sacred to the primal goddess of fertility, Astarte.
+In the Middle East, a Lilium flower represents the divine and sacred to the primal goddess of fertility, Astarte.

 The Assyrians, Babylonians, and Egyptians believe it is a floral symbol for fruitfulness and bounty.